AlbMej/Code-Breakers/README.md

 ## Overview

-*This project is designed to be completed within 3 days by high school students*
+*This project is designed to be completed within 3 days by high school students without prior coding experience*

 **How is this done?**
 Students are briefly taught about programming in Python, and then debriefed on the project.